HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 `Animations`, and `Media Queries`.

-The creation of these __CSS techniques__ is to ensure proficiency in styling complex layouts, handling different screen sizes, and implementing
+The creation of these __CSS techniques__ is to ensure proficiency in styling complex layouts, handling different screen sizes, and implementing interactive